kunals1994/Visual-Twitter-Trends/README.md

 cities are excluded as a result of limitations from the Twitter API.

 To run the application, simply execute the twitterData.py file.
 This package has a dependancy on the twython module.
 Everything else is enclosed.

+Uses the Ubigraph library to display the 3D model.